-Self-serve programmatic has made quite the impact on the digital advertising world in recent years.
-Software platforms reduce the need for human services to operate campaigns while simultaneously making information about the campaign available in real time.
-But, there are many other benefits that come with using self-serve programmatic in the agency including performance, control & efficiency, transparency, intelligence, strategic positioning and value capture.
+Self-serve programmatic has made quite an impact on the digital advertising world in recent years.
+Software platforms reduce the need for human services to operate campaigns while simultaneously making information about the campaign available in real-time.
+But, there are many other benefits that come with using self-serve programmatic advertising strategies in the agency including performance, control & efficiency, transparency, intelligence, strategic positioning and value capture.

-- CAMPAIGN/CLIENT PERFORMANCE: Putting more of the client budget directly toward the media purchase directly increases, in proportion, the Return on Ad Spend (ROAS); fusing the agency’s direct client knowledge into self-service platform operation.
+Putting more of the client budget directed toward the media purchase directly increases, in proportion, the Return on Ad Spend (ROAS); fusing the agency’s direct client knowledge into self-service platform operation.
 Who is better suited to run the campaign than the people working directly with the client?

 With the learning curve getting lower (platforms getting simpler—reducing onboarding, training, and ongoing support costs) and the entry-level costs being kept at a minimum (platforms are cheaper to license and/or have lower or zero media minimums to get started), most agencies stand to gain both monetarily and strategically by investing into in-house platform operation.